2X weekly dosing can help align factor levels with the times you are physically active1

 You should tell your healthcare provider if you have or have had any medical problems, take any medicines, including prescription and non-prescription medicines, such as over-the-counter medicines, supplements or herbal remedies, have any allergies, including allergies to hamsters, are nursing, are pregnant or planning to become pregnant, or have been told that you have inhibitors to factor IX.

-The clinical trial demonstrated that recovery levels were consistent over time in all patient groups1
+The clinical trial demonstrated that recovery levels were consistent over time across all patient groups1

 WHAT DOES RECOVERY MEAN?